KatanaGraph/katana/CONTRIBUTING.md

 prefix as a restore key.
 The unique key will not match any existing key but upon lookup there will be multiple matching cache entries sharing the common prefix, and `actions/cache` will return the most recent one.

+One common use of `actions/cache` is to store a ccache cache.
+There is no limit on the number of caches, but once the overall size of a cache exceeds 5 GB (compressed), GitHub will start evicting old entries.
+5 GB isn't particularly large for a ccache so we currently manually limit the size of each ccache to a certain number of files (`ccache --max-files`) to more directly control cache behavior and ensure fairer eviction among GitHub caches.
+The downside is these limits need to be periodically reassessed.